 My overall recommendation boils down to

-- You can buy a second-gen one, but only if you're extremely confident it has been well taken care of (valve inspections, power commander with exhaust mods, no parts typically replaced from crash damage), and don't pay more than US$2,500 for it anyway.
+- You can buy a second-generation SV650 — but only if you're extremely confident it has been well taken care of (valve inspections, power commander with exhaust mods, no parts typically replaced from crash damage), and don't pay more than US$2,500 for it anyway.

-- Get a SFV650 ("Gladius") for a steal.
-Not because they're worse, but because they're unloved.
+- Get a SFV650 ("Gladius") for a bargain price.
+Not because they're worse (they're mostly just "different", but because they're unloved.

-- Buy a third gen SV650 with more confidence, but with the same caveats, and for not much more ($4,000).
+- Buy a used third gen (the newest) SV650 with more confidence, but with the same caveats, and for not much more (US$4,000).

 - Or buy one new.
 Why not?
 They're not expensive.